 At game time clubbers play running games around the Awana circle and have fun!
 Clubbers will be split into four color teams and play around the Awana game circle and points will be counted to determine the winning team.
-Games will be carefully considered for the 2020-21 season to ensure fun, safe & healthy activities.

 Small group time is discussion and discipleship regarding the week's lesson topic and your child’s opportunity to recite memorized scripture from their specific Awana handbook in a small group setting with the same adult each week.